-A Tsunami - Return With Caution - Advice, will be issued by the NSW SES when it is safe to return to areas impacted by tsunami.
+An All Clear will be issued by emergency services when it is safe to return to areas impacted by tsunami.
 It may not be safe to return for up to 24 hours or longer, depending on the impacts.

 Do not go sightseeing